fontforge/fontforge/doc/sphinx/tutorial/editexample4.rst

 FontForge cannot create a nice ligature for you, but what it can do is put all the components of the ligature into the glyph with :ref:`Element->Build->Build Composite <elementmenu.Accented>`.
 This makes it slightly easier (at least in latin) to design a ligature.
+For this to work the original glyph and the combining glyph (identified by circles plus the glyph) must be present in the overview.
+If either of them is not, the menuitem is disabled.
+To find of which components the glyph consists review Glyph Info and then the Components section.

 .. rubric:: Steps to building a ligature